All The Things you Probably Won't be Told about The Yorkshire Terrier!

 If temperament is important to you then find a breeder that considers that a factor when breeding.

-Soundness and health are two of the biggest factors in your Yorkie puppy and a good Yorkie breeder can get the best one for your situation.
+Soundness and health are two of the biggest factors in your Yorkie puppy and a good breeder can get the best one for your situation.

 A $150 pup that you get attached to and lose has veterinary bills, sometimes excessive ones.

-Quality, not just cost, is worth it.
+Quality, not just cost, is a very important consideration.

 I will be back with some more tips soon.